robertaronchi/rronchi/content/home/skills.md

 #  icon: Physio
 #  icon_pack: custom
 #  name: Psychophysiology
-- description: More than a decade of experience in the study of the cognitive and neural mechanisms of Pain
-  icon: Pain
-  icon_pack: custom
-  name: Pain
 #- description: Long-lasting experience in chemosensory and disgust processing
 #  icon: Smell
 #  icon_pack: custom